 Entomological News publishes entomological manuscripts on taxonomic revisions, phylogenetics, biogeography and faunistics, and descriptive morphology of insects and terrestrial arthropods.

 Environmental Entomology publishes reports on the interaction of insects with the biological, chemical, and physical aspects of their environment, as well as relevant book reviews, interpretive articles, and Letters to the Editor.
+Environmental Entomology is available in BioOne Complete through the 2015 volume.

 Evolution, published since 1947 by the Society for the Study of Evolution, contains work that extends our understanding of evolutionary phenomena and processes, as well as integrative work with various related fields of science concerned with evolution.
+Evolution is available in BioOne Complete through the 2009 volume.

 Florida Entomologist contains contributions on all aspects of basic and applied entomological science.
 While the journal favors the fauna of the western hemisphere, it includes work from all geographic regions.

 Freshwater Science publishes articles related to the understanding and environmental stewardship of all types of inland aquatic ecosystems and ecosystems at the interface between aquatic and terrestrial habitats.
+Freshwater Science is available in BioOne Complete through the 2014 volume.

 Harvard Papers in Botany publishes monographic and floristic accounts of plants and fungi, work on relevant topics such as economic and systematic botany, relevant bibliographies, and book reviews.